-Article 140 - Composition of a municipality representative body Sakrebulo than 4 000 but does not exceed 10 000, two members of the Sakrebulo shall be elected through the majoritarian electoral system.
-Within the administrative centre of the self-government community, where the number of voters is more than 10 000, but does not exceed 20 000, three members of the Sakrebulo shall be elected through the majoritarian electoral system.
-Within the administrative centre of the self-government community, where the number of voters is more than 20 000, but does not exceed 35 000, four members of the Sakrebulo shall be elected through the majoritarian electoral system.
-Within the administrative centre of the self-government community, where the number of voters is more than 35 000, five members of the Sakrebulo shall be elected through the majoritarian electoral system.
+2. In the administrative centre of a self-government community where the number of voters does not exceed 7 000, 1 member of Sakrebulo shall be elected through the majoritarian electoral system.
+In the administrative centre of a self-government community where the number of voters is more than 7 000 but does not exceed 14 000, 2 members of Sakrebulo shall be elected through the majoritarian electoral system.
+In the administrative centre of a self-government community where the number of voters is more than 14 000, 3 members of Sakrebulo shall be elected through the majoritarian electoral system.
+In the administrative centre of a self-government community where the number of voters is more than 14 000, 3 members of Sakrebulo shall be elected through the majoritarian electoral system.
+The number of voters provided for by this paragraph shall be defined as of the 1st of May of the election year of the municipality bodies.